 1 The rate of return applied to the SWP is based on the returns of the performance of the fund selected

-2 The rate of return applied to the fixed deposit is 6% pa.
+2 The rate of return applied to traditional savings instruments is 6% pa.

 3 The tax deduction for fixed deposit is calculated assuming the person, falls in the 30 per cent tax bracket

 Your Systematic Withdrawal Plan